UsamaSani/E-commerce-Website/README.md

 # One Destination

 One Destination is an e-commerce website built as a JavaScript assignment.
-The website offers features like user authentication, product display, search functionality, product categorization, user registration, and a persistent shopping cart, making it a fully functional e-commerce solution.
+The website offers features like user authentication, product display, search functionality, product categorization, user registration, and a persistent shopping cart.

 ## Live Demo
 Check out the live version of the website [here](https://comforting-cupcake-f85d2f.netlify.app/).